Honeypot anti-spam for Discord

 Armed in five minutes.

-1. Invite MadHoney and grant the requested permissions.
+1. Invite MadHoney to your server.
+Grant all requested permissions.

-2. Create a Verified role (MadHoney's role must sit above it) and a decoy channel like #general-2.
+2. Create a Verified role and a decoy channel like #general-2.
+MadHoney's own role must sit above the Verified role.

-3. Run /madhoney setup and pick the role, your rules channel, the decoy, and an optional staff log channel.
+3. Run /madhoney setup.
+Select the Verified role, rules channel, decoy channel, and optional staff log channel.

 + Add MadHoney to your server or set it up from the dashboard